-Internal joinery and kitchen fittings Repair category 1 Notes appeared in fair condition consistent with age.
+Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
 The kitchen fittings are generally in adequate condition for their age and type.
-We would note that the kitchen door requires to be reinstated.
+Low level glazing should be checked for appropriate safety glass.